 getting-around

+The best months for cycling are March to June and September to November.
 The public bike-share scheme (MalagaBici) no longer exists, but private rentals and app-based e-bikes have filled the gap.
-Here's everything you need to know about cycling in Malaga.

 You have three main options for getting a bike in Malaga: app-based e-bikes, rental shops, or hotel bikes.